 - Make sure you know the time of the conversation and the location where the conversation takes place.

-- Go through the organization's website thoroughly to get a good feel for the products, services, culture and how the organization positions itself in the market.
-Read the reviews, the latest news and company reviews on Glassdoor to get an idea of how (former) employees experienced the company.
+- Go through the website of the organization thoroughly to get a good feel for the products, services, culture and how the organization positions itself in the market.
+Read the reviews, the latest news and company reviews on Glassdoor to get an idea of how (former) employees have experienced the company.

 - Read the job description thoroughly and make sure you understand very well what your specific tasks and responsibilities are going to be.

-- Ask your Recruitment Consultant why he / she has nominated you and why you fit well in this position.
-Perhaps there are also some doubts.
-That is good to know so that you can refute it.
+- Ask your Recruitment Consultant why he / she nominated you and why you fit in well with this position.
+There may also be some doubts.
+Then that is good to know so that you can refute this.